 The Chinese university serves as the employer for each participant.
 Each participant signs a teaching contract for one (1) year and is paid by the university in Chinese currency for an amount equivalent to approximately $350 per month.
 Participants are provided with a fully equipped apartment, and only have expenses for food, personal items, and personal travel, all of which are inexpensive.

 Qufu Normal University is in Shandong Province in eastern China.
 It has two campuses, one in Qufu and the other in Rizhao, a beautiful coastal city in southeast Shandong Province.
-Sun Yat-sen University is located in Guangdong Province in southeast China.
-The university has four (4) campuses that are located on both sides of the Pearl River or facing the South China Sea.

 The Teach in China Program is a one-year job placement.
 Participants arrive in China at the end of August and return home at the beginning of July of the following year.